ESA invites space and non-space-based companies, from start-ups to large system integrators, to get involved in its space programmes.

 Opportunities to join the ESA Grand Challenge are also found on the Industry portal.
 It is a contest aimed at creating a new European ecosystem of entrepreneurs and start-up companies competing to develop solutions that address complex problems.

 Space has become an integrated part of our daily lives.
 From smartphones to agricultural monitoring, the socio-economic benefits of space activities are so diverse that they are not always so obvious to the general public.
-ESA focuses this week on what space is doing for the economy, in particular, highlighting the flourishing applications domain and business opportunities.
+Find out what ESA is doing for the economy and how it supports a flourishing applications domain, and presents business opportunities.